telekom/das-schiff/README.md

 The `ipam` folder contains our current iteration of an IPAM Controller for CAPV with infoblox backing.
 For support of Machines owned by KCP you need a patched Version of the vsphereMachineTemplate ( found in `ipam/config/samples/ `) which allows metadata like annotations inside the template spec.
+In `ipam/example-deployment` you can find an example deplyment.

 The IPAM controller expects the following annotations to be present on either a vsphereMachine or on the Machine that owns it:
 ```yml